Kristallnacht: The terrifying prelude to the Holocaust

 The fire quickly spread to nearby homes, and several Jewish-owned businesses were also destroyed.

-In Berlin, more than 70 synagogues were set ablaze or otherwise vandalised.
+In Berlin, dozens of synagogues were set ablaze or otherwise vandalised.
 One of these synagogues was the oldest in Germany, having been built in 1672.

 The Nazis also attacked the Jewish cemetery in Berlin, destroying hundreds of gravestones.

-The violence continued into November 10th, although on a less widespread scale.
-In some cities, such as Hamburg and Bremen, Jews were forced to clean up the debris from Kristallnacht.
+In some cities, such as Hamburg and Bremen, Jews were even forced to clean up the debris from Kristallnacht.

-In other cities, such as Frankfurt and Dresden, Jews were forced to watch as their synagogues were destroyed.
+In other cities, such as Frankfurt and Dresden, Jews were required by the authorities to watch as their synagogues were destroyed.

 The German government claimed that only 91 people were killed during these events, but it is believed that the true death toll was much higher.